 1 Basis Of Preparation of Financial Statements

-with the Accounting Standards specified under section 133 of the Companies Act, 2013, read with Rule 7 of the companies (Accounts) Rules, 2014 and the
+comply with the Accounting Standards specified under section 133 of the Companies Act, 2013, read with Rule 7 of the companies (Accounts) Rules, 2014

-relevant provisions of the Companies Act, 2013 (“the Act").
-The financial statements have been prepared on accrual basis under the historical cost
+and the relevant provisions of the Companies Act, 2013 (“the Act").
+The financial statements have been prepared on accrual basis under the historical

-have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in the Schedule III to the Companies Act,
+liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria set out in the Schedule III to the

-2013.
-Based on the nature of products and the time between the acquisition of assets for processing and their realization in cash and cash equivalents, the
+Companies Act, 2013.
+Based on the nature of products and the time between the acquisition of assets for processing and their realization in cash and cash

 2 Use Of Estimates

-these estimates are based on the management's best knowledge of current events and actions, uncertainty about these assumptions and estimates could
+Although these estimates are based on the management's best knowledge of current events and actions, uncertainty about these assumptions and

 3 Cash and cash equivalents